okcoders/2018-fall-html-css/00-preparation/macintosh-setup.md

 3. Close VSCode and any terminal windows you might have open, and reopen the terminal.
 4. Type `code` into the terminal and VSCode should launch.

+To open a file in VSCode, type `code <name of file>` into the terminal (make sure you're in the right directory).

+To open a folder in VSCode, type `code .` into the terminal, while you're in the directory.
+Or simply the path to the folder.

+## Configure Git

+Set your global git user name and email.
+At the terminal, type the following two commands.
+Press enter after each one:

 This is what I will be using in the class, with a few quality of life extensions installed.

 [Google Chrome](https://www.google.com/intl/en-US/chrome/browser/)